-Section Agreed Upon Procedure Status Result of Procedure i) The Committee shall discuss issues, problems and reservations arising from the interim and fina audits, and any matters the Auditor may wish to discuss including those matters that may need to be discussed in the absence of Key Management Personnel, if necessary.
-Committee has met the external auditors during the year at committee meeting in the absence of the executive management. j) k) The Committee shall review the External Auditor's management letter and the management's response thereto.
-Committee has reviewed the external auditor's management letter for the year end 31 March 2020 and the management's response thereto.
-Management letter for the year ended 31 March 2020 will be reviewed upon receipt of the same. , regard to the internal audit function of the Finance Company (i) Review the adequacy of the scope, functions and resources of the Internal Audit Department and satisfy itself that the department has the necessary authority to carry out its work.
-Internal audit function of the company has been outsourced to a firm of Chartered Accountants and their scope of the audit has been included in their audit reports.
-Internal Audit Reports have been submitted to the Audit Committee for their review. (ii) Reviewed the resources of the interna audit department, and satisfy itself that the department has the necessary resources to carry out its work; (iii) Review the internal audit program and results of the internal audit process and, where necessary, ensure that appropriate actions are taken on the recommendations of the Interna Audit Department.
-Audit Committee has reviewed the internal audit program and the audit reports were reviewed and discussed thereon. (iv) Review any appraisal or assessment of the performance of the head and senior staff members of the Internal Audit Department; Not relevant as Internal audit function of the company has been outsourced to a firm of Chartered Accountants. (v) Recommend any appointment or termination of the head, senior staff members and outsourced service providers to the interna audit function Not relevant as Internal audit function of the company has been outsourced to a firm of Chartered Accountants. (vi) Ensure that the Committee is appraised of resignations of senior staff members of the Internal Audit Department including the Chief Internal Auditor and any outsourced service providers, and to provide an opportunity to the resigning senior staff members and outsourced service providers to submit reasons for resigning; Not relevant as Internal audit function of the company has been outsourced to a firm of Chartered Accountants
+Section Agreed Upon Procedure Status Result of Procedure i) The Committee shall discuss issues, proband reservations arising from the interim and audits, and any matters the Auditor may wis discuss including those matters that may need be discussed in the absence of Key Manage Personnel, if necessary. final sh to ed to Committee has met the external auditors during the year at committee meeting in the absence of the executive management. j) The Committee shall review the External Auc management letter and the management's respective.
+Committee has reviewed the external auditor's management letter for the year end 31 March 2020 and the management's response thereto Management letter for the year ended 31 March 2020 will be reviewed upon receipt of the same. k) Committee shall take the following steps regard to the internal audit function of the Fir Company (i) Review the adequacy of the scope, func and resources of the Internal Audit Departr and satisfy itself that the department ha necessary authority to carry out its work. nent, Internal audit function of the company has been outsourced to a firm of Chartered Accountants and their scope of the audit has been included in their audit reports.
+Internal Audit Reports have been submitted to the Audit Committee for their review. (ii) Reviewed the resources of the int audit department, and satisfy itself that department has the necessary resource carry out its work; t the (iii) Review the internal audit program and re of the internal audit process and, w necessary, ensure that appropriate action taken on the recommendations of the Int Audit Department. here s are Audit Committee has reviewed the internal audit program and the audit reports were reviewed and discussed thereon. (iv) Review any appraisal or assessment or performance of the head and senior members of the Internal Audit Departme staff Not relevant as Internal audit function of the company has been outsourced to a firm of Chartered Accountants. (v) Recommend any appointment or termin- of the head, senior staff members outsourced service providers to the int audit function ation N/A and Not relevant as Internal audit function of the company has been outsourced to a firm of Chartered Accountants. (vi) Ensure that the Committee is appraise resignations of senior staff members of Internal Audit Department including Chief Internal Auditor and any outsous service providers, and to provide opportunity to the resigning senior members and outsourced service provide submit reasons for resigning; f the the arced an staff Not relevant as Internal audit function of the company has been outsourced to a firm of Chartered Accountants